How to Handle Feral Cats In Your Apartment Community

 Speak to Your Local Vet or Shelter

-Vetrinarians and local no-kill shelters can offer you a wealth of information on how you can help feral cats in your community, including loaning traps, offering care suggestions or helping you identify if your new furry buddy is actually just lost and looking for their parents.
+Veterinarians and local no-kill shelters can give you a wealth of information on how to help feral cats in your community, including loaning traps, offering care suggestions, or helping identify if your new furry buddy is actually just lost and looking for their parents.
 Many vets and shelters will also offer you assistance on Trap Neuter Return programs.

 Trap, Neuter and Return Programs

-One of the best resources for all things feral and cat-related is The Kitten Lady.
-Hannah Shaw (a.k.a.
-The Kitten Lady) has dedicated her life to finding innovative ways to protect animals, and her site and YouTube videos are a treasure trove of invaluable advice for those who love cats.
-Trap, Neuter and Return programs are one of the most humane ways you can help your local furry friends and prevent future colonies from forming.
+One of the best resources for all things feral and cat-related is The Kitten Lady (real name: Hannah Shaw).
+Hannah has dedicated her life to finding innovative ways to protect animals, and her site and YouTube videos are a treasure trove of invaluable advice for those who love cats.
+Trap, Neuter, and Return programs are one of the most humane ways you can help your local furry friends and prevent future colonies from forming.

 What About Abandoned Kittens?